Powerwoody/SPDS800---Speciale-i-Data-Science/README.md

 **`evaluation/`**
 Contains all files used for model evaluation and the calculations involved.

-**`runs/`**
-Contains the data extracted from UCloud after training and inference runs for each model.

 **`wrappers/`**
 The `wrappers` folder contains adapter scripts used for each pose estimation toolbox.
 For each toolbox, there is a corresponding configuration notebook located in `config_notebooks/`,